Rephaim text: Tablet 3

 The third tablet, with a height of 8.4 cm and a width of 8.4 cm, was found together with the second, in the House of the High Priest in Ras Shamra during the 1930 excavations, and is also currently located in the National Museum of Aleppo.
 It too is relatively fragmentary.
 Lines 5-11 of the left column describe the arrival of the Rephaim, who are mentioned as "the warriors of Baal and Anat", to the house or palace of the speaker, who calls them to a feast.
 The rest of the left column includes a description of the ascension of a figure to his throne and his invitation of the Rephaim to his palace, as well as the journey of the Rephaim there.

 The right column, with twenty six lines, is the most complete of any in the three tablets.
 In it is mention of the royal princes, circled by the Rephaim, as well as a slaughter of cattle and sheep which is compared to the hunt of Anat when she "shoots the birds of heaven".
 Lines 14-20 mention a table laden with the products of the late summer harvest, namely fruit and wine.
-Lines 20-26 describe the seven day feast of the Rephaim "on the height... in the heart of Lebanon", and conclude with mention of "Baal the conquerer" on the seventh day.
+Lines 20-26 describe the seven day feast of the Rephaim "on the height... in the heart of Lebanon", and conclude with mention of "Baal the conqueror" on the seventh day.
 The rest of the narrative was broken off, so that the description of Baal, his words and his actions are missing.